senzing-garage/knowledge-base/HOWTO/setup-senzing-rest-api-development-environment-on-windows.md

 ## Access Senzing Model

 These steps set up services that can be used to access the Senzing Model.
-They may be started and stopped repeatedly with out having to perform the prior steps.
+They may be started and stopped repeatedly without having to perform the prior steps.

 ### Run Senzing API service